Skip to content

 And do this in small doses, say, 30 people at a time.
 This will keep an influx of new members from overwhelming you.
 And you can greet everyone personally, at least to start.
 Furthermore, it will add to the feeling of exclusivity that a small site can engender.

-Don’t worry if people start inviting others to your site, even people you’ve never heard of before.
+Do not worry if people start inviting others to your site, even these are people you have never heard of before.
 Because this is a good thing.
 You want them to do this.

 So look for sites to link to you, and be sure to get reciprocal links.
-Consider adding Google News Reader, and a blog to provide directed quality content if you don’t already have one.
+Consider adding Google News Reader, and a blog to provide directed quality content if you do not already have one.
 Furthermore, it will keep your users updated as to outages and new features as you add them.

-Add a Facebook fan page for your site, although I’d recommend waiting at least a little while after launching.
-After all, if no one likes you on Facebook, you’ll have the same issue.
-It’s trying to attract people who don’t want to be first.
+Add a Facebook fan page for your site, although I would recommend waiting at least a little while after launching.
+After all, if no one likes you on Facebook, you will have the same issue.
+It is trying to attract people who do not want to be first.

-Furthermore, you’ll need at least 30 Facebook fans (that number may rise in the future) to get metrics.
+Furthermore, you will need at least 30 Facebook fans (that number may rise in the future) to get metrics.
 And then you can really get this party started.

 But above all, have fun.
 And get this party started!